Devashish1122/IDS2024S/exam/Final/README.md

    4- Yes, it can be considered as an time series data because the data which is given is passing along with the time.
 8. Bayesian probability.
 9. Bayseian probability.
-10.
+10. Frequentist probablity would reject the existence of god because the probablity  is relative frequency of occurrence and we know that occurence of god is completley in degree of belief.
 11. it is wrong because all of the information set to be 1 whiich is not the correct calculation method used to determine the amount of people. this is not understandable and the value cannot be determined.
 12. Because the electronic part of the computer only understands the term on and off which are represented by 0 and 1.
 13. B.
 14. Fortran.